eyalf-nvidia/obuparse/README.md

 Python Package
 --------------

  A Python wrapper is provided using `cffi`.
 Build and install it in editable mode so the extension is compiled and the CLI is available.
  The tests expect the extension to be installed, so make sure to install before running them:

 ```bash
 pip install -e .
 ```

+The build process compiles the CFFI extension automatically, so you do not need to run `make` unless you specifically want the standalone C library or the native `obudump` binary.

  This installs the `obuparse` module and an `obudump` command-line application implemented in Python.
 The CLI can parse IVF files and display basic information about contained OBUs.
 If you wish to build the original C version of `obudump`, run:

 ```bash
 make tools